tlswg/snip/draft-ietf-tls-snip.md

 # Defining Logical Servers

 As incompatible protocols use different protocol stacks, they also use different endpoints.
-In other words, it is in many cases impossible for the exactly same endpoint to support multiple incompatible protocols.
+In other words, it is impossible for a single endpoint to support multiple incompatible protocols.
 Thus, it is necessary to understand the set of endpoints at a server that offer the incompatible protocols.

+Thus, the definition of where incompatible protocols needs to encompass multiple endpoints somehow.

 A number of choices are possible here: